miladt199/Math589A_Fall25_Assignment1/README.md

 (You may use these coordinates and lengths to set up the geometric equations to solve for `w`.)

+## Background
+This problem is described in detail in Chapter 3x of the 'numbook'.
+Also, Exercise 3.23 and its solution in the Appendix R provide some hints.

 ## The approach you must follow

   * Derive an algebraic equation which `w` must satify (e.g., quadratic, cubic,